The Dark Knight Rises (2012)

 - A longer conversation between Bruce, Miranda & Fox discussing the reactor and Dr. Pavel;

-- An extended conversation between Bruce & Blake where Blake warns Bruce that others will eventually figure out Batman's true identity.
-Blake also jokingly gives Bruce cash for cab fare.
+- An extended conversation between Bruce & Blake in Blake's care where Blake jokingly gives Bruce cash for cab fare.

 - A much extended scene of Bane storming Blackgate Prison.
 Bane burns a picture of Harvey Dent and explains that Dent became the villain Two-Face after his injuries and encourages the city's poor to attack the wealthy and powerful before he destroys Blackgate, releasing all the inmates;

 - A brief scene of Selina escaping Blackgate;

 - A series of extended or omitted scenes showing the mercenaries seeing the burning Bat-signal on Gotham Bridge.